Pulmonary Medicine at Middlesex Hospital

-Dr. Pace, Section Chief of Pulmonary Medicine, is board certified by the American Board of Internal Medicine, ABIM Pulmonary Disease, and ABIM Critical Care Medicine.
+Dr. Pace, Director of Critical Care, is board certified by the American Board of Internal Medicine, ABIM Pulmonary Disease, and ABIM Critical Care Medicine.
 He graduated from the University of Medicine & Dentistry of New Jersey.
 Dr. Pace completed his residency at Georgetown University Hospital.

 Raymond B. Schoonmaker, Jr., M.D.

 Dr. Schoonmaker is board certified by the American Board of Internal Medicine and ABIM subspecialities of Critical Care Medicine and Pulmonary Disease.
 He graduated from New York University School of Medicine, and completed his residency at Stanford University Hospital.

 Dr. Weinreb earned her medical degree at Albert Einstein College of Medicine in Bronx, NY.
 She completed her residency in Internal Medicine at Lahey Clinic Medical Center, and completed a Fellowship in Pulmonary and Critical Care at Lahey Clinic Medical Center in Burlington, MA.
 She is Board Certified in Internal Medicine, Pulmonary Disease, and Critical Care Medicine by the American Board of Internal Medicine.

 Dr. Winokur graduated from the Universidad Autonoma de Guadalajara and completed his residency at Oakwood Hospital, in Dearborn, Michigan.
 Dr. Winokur has specialized training in Pulmonary Medicine, and he has special interest in asthma, emphysema, and interstitial lung disease.
 He is a Senior Attending member of the Active Medical Staff of Middlesex Hospital.